xexpanderx/Fluxbox-themes/Milly/README.md

 <b>Post-install and configurations</b>

-Font used in GTK2/GTK3 is Ubuntu.
+Font used in GTK3 is Ubuntu.
 Make sure to apply Ubuntu font if you want consistenty with Fluxbox theme.

+<b>Demo</b>
+A demo of Milly in action: https://www.youtube.com/watch?v=ZTMMFkwK96A